A Fundamental Trustee Obligation

 A trustee shall take reasonable steps to take control of and protect the trust property.

-A.R.S. § 14-10809In practical terms, this means a trustee must identify what the trust owns, secure those assets, and take steps to prevent loss or damage.
-That might include retitling accounts, obtaining insurance, collecting rent from trust-owned property, or safeguarding physical assets like real estate or vehicles.
+A.R.S. § 14-10809In practical terms, this means a trustee must identify what the trust owns and secure those assets.
+That might include retitling accounts, obtaining insurance, collecting rent from trust-owned real estate, or safeguarding personal property like vehicles.

 What "Reasonable Steps" Actually Means

 The statute does not require perfection.
 It requires reasonableness.
-A trustee managing a trust with a single bank account has different obligations than a trustee overseeing a portfolio of real estate, business interests, and investment accounts.
+A trustee managing a trust with a single bank account has different obligations than one overseeing real estate, business interests, and investment accounts.
 The standard adjusts to the complexity of the trust.

 For families choosing a successor trustee, this duty is one of the most important things to understand.
-The role is not just about distributing assets at the end.
-It starts with securing them from day one.
+The role starts with securing trust property from day one, not just distributing assets at the end.